 The Dusty 45s have inspired and fired up crowds for over two decades to the delight of fans and critics alike.
 With their signature style and unique sound, the band is a consistently powerful and energetic player in the Americana field.

 The Dusty 45s have released 7 recordings.
-The 2014 album, “Live and On Fire”, showcases the best of their bold and brassy sound recorded live in Seattle WA.
-Huels and the band are currently working on a new recording, due out in 2020.
+The 2014 album, “Live and On Fire”, showcases the best of their bold and brassy sound recorded live at the Triple Door in Seattle, WA.
+Huels and the band are currently working on a new recording, to be released in 2022.